Come chat with us and we will get back to you as soon as possible!

 sudo nano /etc/mongod.conf

-Warning: Be careful editing mongod.conf, as incorrect changes can break the service or expose your server to security risks.
+Warning!
+Be careful when editing the mongod configuration file, as you could break the service or expose your server to security risks.

 sudo systemctl restart mongod